- Understanding the Popularity Behind Venmo

 2. Link bank accounts and debit cards

-Another important element of a peer to peer payment technology like Venmo is enabling users to link their bank accounts and debit card in the app.
+Another important element of a P2P payment service like Venmo is enabling users to link their bank accounts and debit cards in the app.
 This makes it easier for the users to make payment straight from their bank account, without having to rely on the in-built wallet.

-In order to make your peer to peer payment system all the more useful and convenient, you should give users the feasibility of transferring the money from their Venmo like application to their bank account.
+In order to make your peer to peer payment system all the more useful and convenient, you should give users the feasibility of P2P money transfer from their Venmo-like application to their bank account.
 And then from their bank account to their app wallet.

 5. Share payments